 Secure Ticket Exchange Program

 To combat scalping, Burning Man offers the Secure Ticket Exchange Program (STEP) for ticket holders who can no longer attend the event and want to sell their tickets and/or vehicle passes.
 These sales happen securely and at face-value through Burning Man.
-Only tickets and vehicle passes that have not been already mailed out are eligible to participate in the program.
+Only tickets and vehicle passes that have not already been mailed out are eligible to participate in the program.

 STEP has opened for buyers and sellers in years past in April, and buyers should look to register for STEP as soon as possible when registrations open up as buyers are offered tickets and vehicle passes on a first-come, first served basis in order of the timestamp of their registrations.
 STEP is accessed through the Burner Profile portal.